splineops/splineops/docs/user-guide/05_smoothing_splines.rst

    :align: center
    :width: 100%

-Core idea in higher dimensions
+Core Idea in Higher Dimensions
 ------------------------------

 For a 2D image or a 3D volume we replace the one-dimensional